influxdata/docs-v2/content/enterprise_influxdb/v1.9/features/users.md

 ### Roles

     Roles are groups of permissions.
-A single role can belong to several cluster accounts.
+A single role can belong to several users.

 InfluxDB Enterprise clusters have two built-in roles: